 Each type of garnishment is different, but so is the process for handling them, which can vary from agency to agency, court to court, and state to state.
 If you're an employer, it's challenging to stay abreast of the laws, rules and regulations that apply, to say the least.
 And when you have employees working in multiple locations, it only gets harder.

 But aren't wage garnishments rare?

 Not at all.
-Between 2011 and 2013, the ADP Research Institute(R) analyzed a large pool of anonymous payroll data—almost 13 million employees age 16 and older.
+In 2016, the ADP Research Institute(R) analyzed a large pool of anonymous payroll data — almost 12 million employees age 16 and older.
 What they found paints a pretty clear picture of the wage garnishments landscape.

 Among other things, the study found:

 - It's not uncommon.
 About 7.0% of surveyed employees had some sort of a wage garnishment.

 - It can happen to you.
 Wage garnishments are most typical amongst employees in the 35-54 age group, and for those earning between $20,000 and $60,000 per year.

 - It's not just for men.
 Wage garnishments are only slightly higher for men than women (1.43% for men to 1.37% for women).
 Wage garnishment types can also vary by gender.
 Men overwhelmingly have a higher volume of garnishments for child support (92% vs 8%), while about 60 percent of women pay for different kinds of debt, including student loans and consumer types.

 - It differs by industry.
 Manufacturing employees tend to have the most wage garnishments, while service industry employees have significantly less.